IngridOrnum/js-ca-spring-ingrid-ornum/README.md

 - Unsplashed: I used free images from Unsplashed as a backup image in the hero slider at the homepage.
 - Fontawesome: Most of the icons used on the page is from [Fontawesome.](https://fontawesome.com/icons)
 - Notion: I used Notion, a web application for taking notes.
-- ChatGPT: I used chatGPT when stuck on bugs or if I want input to improve my code.
-I also used ChatGPT to generate text to pages "about" and "terms of service".
+- ChatGPT: I used chatGPT when stuck on bugs or if I want input on how to improve my code.
+I also used ChatGPT to generate text to the pages "about" and "terms of service".
 - YouTube: I used youtube for inspiration to resolve tasks.

 ### Deployment